This text is translated into Russian by google automatic human level neural machine.

 And then the Far Eastern capitals will find their final and key meaning.
-Moreover, the meaning is different, as are the capitals themselves.
-After all, those goods that will give generous Far Eastern land, you need to sell.
+Moreover, the meaning is different, just as the capitals themselves are different.
+After all, the goods that the generous Far Eastern land will give must be sold.
 Something will be consumed in the region itself.
-You will not believe, but we also eat bread.
-But much will go to export.
+Believe it or not, we also eat bread.
+But a lot will be exported.
 And it is more convenient to trade where there are good transport routes and storage facilities, hotels and conference rooms.
-Recently, passing through the endless corridors and halls of a new university campus on Russky Island, I could not help feeling that this fabulous, really beautiful building for the university is not very convenient.
-This is approximately how to transfer St. Petersburg University to Kronstadt.
-But it would be fantastically convenient for the international trading exchange, where contracts for the supply of timber and fish, ore and diamonds, grains and metals would be sold.
-Where the Chinese, Japanese, Koreans and representatives of two dozen nations will invest money in the economy of the Far East, in our prosperity.
-Vladivostok is an ideal place for organizing the entry of the region into international trade, in order not to enter into it as modest petitioners, but to draw it to ourselves, to make it play by our rules.
+Recently, passing through the endless corridors and halls of the new university campus on Russky Island, I could not help feeling that this fabulous, truly wonderful building is not very convenient for the university.
+This is roughly how to transfer St. Petersburg University to Kronstadt.
+But it would be fantastically convenient for an international trading exchange, where contracts for the supply of timber and fish, ore and diamonds, grain and metals would be sold.
+Where the Chinese, Japanese, Koreans and other representatives of two dozen nations will invest in the economy of the Far East, in our well-being.
+Vladivostok is an ideal place for organizing the entry of the region into international trade, in order not to enter into it as modest supplicants, but to attract it to itself, to make it play by our rules.

 Traditionally, Khabarovsk has a different role.
 He is a political capital.
 It is the city through which the Far East joins the rest of Russia.
 True, there is still a place to trade here.
 Trade with China.
 After all, the bridge to the big Ussuriysk can become that branch that will draw North China into the space of the Transsib, connect and strengthen the border economy on both sides of the Amur.
 And the rich and strong Far Eastern region will make the development of the whole country a locomotive.
 And then, for all the difference between Khabarovsk and Vladivostok, Petropavlovsk and Blagoveshchensk, they all have a lot in common.
 All of them will be the centers of a rich, prosperous and confident in their tomorrow of the region.

 This is not a fairy tale.
 This is reality.
-It is necessary only to cut off from it something extra that hinders.
-Senseless bans and even more meaningless hyper-regulation, unprofessional management and not knowledge of the region.
-You just have to work on this future.
-And, in one beautiful, not very distant moment, it, like the image in the photo, suddenly appears, becomes visible and tangible, will become our future.
+You just need to cut off from it that superfluous that interferes.
+Senseless bans and even more senseless overregulation, unprofessional management and lack of knowledge of the region.
+You just have to work for this future.
+And, one fine, not at all distant moment, like an image in a photograph, it will suddenly appear, become visible and tangible, become our future.